mariovw-deriv/perl-Mojo-WebSocketProxy-Backend-ConsumerGroups/README.md

     called only when there is an response from the remote call.
     - `before_call` arrayref of subroutines called before the request to the remote service is made.
     - `rpc_failure_cb` a subroutine reference to call if the remote call fails.
 Called with `Mojolicious::Controller`, the rpc\_response and `$req_storage`
-    - `msg_group` - if supplied, the message will be assigned to the Redis channel with the corresponding name.
+    - `category - if supplied, the message will be assigned to the Redis channel with the corresponding name.
 The _general_ channel will be used by default if either `$msg_type` is not provided or `queue_separation_enabled` is 0.

 Returns undef.